 An engineering education offers numerous opportunities and opens doors to exciting and innovative careers.
 Learn more about the Engineering Transfer program at Lake Washington Institute of Technology (LWTech) and how we can support your educational pathway to becoming an engineer; start your journey today!

-There are two Engineering Transfer degrees offered at LWTech with a focus on specific engineering fields:
+There are three Engineering Transfer degrees offered at LWTech with a focus on specific engineering fields:

-These programs follow the statewide transfer agreements for Engineering Transfer associate degree programs.
+These pathways follow the statewide transfer agreements for Engineering Transfer associate degree programs.
 Students who earn their Engineering AS-T degree, complete their lower division engineering credits and general education requirements at LWTech.
-When students are accepted at a Washington college or university offering bachelor’s degrees in Engineering, the AS-T degree will grant the student junior standing and best prepare them to continue in their Engineering program.
+When students are accepted at a Washington college or university offering bachelor’s degrees in Engineering, the AS-T degree will grant the student junior standing and best prepare them to continue in their Engineering baccalaureate program.

 LWTech is committed to meeting our student’s needs.
 We offer many options for courses to accommodate our student’s busy schedules.
 There are day, night, hybrid, and online options for math, science, and other general education courses.
 Students should meet with an advisor to get guidance in registering for courses that fit their schedule.

 Students enrolled in the daytime program, taking a full-time course load can earn their AS-T degree in two years.
 We have student cohorts starting in both fall and spring quarters